5+ Remarkable Towns in Westchester:

 The Great Jack O’Lantern Blaze

 This yearly event takes place from September through November and is the highlight of the Halloween season.
-Taking place at Van Cortlandt Manor, in Croton-on-Hudson, this amazing event is very popular in the Hudson Valley and usually sells out.
+Taking place at Van Cortlandt Manor, in Croton-on-Hudson, The Great Jack O’Lantern Blaze is very popular in the Hudson Valley and usually sells out. (use the link to read my article all about The Great Jack O’Lantern Blaze)

 Apple Picking Season

 Westchester County is home to some great farms ready for visiting most of the year.
-Pick your own fruit at several farms and Orchards located in the county, like the Historic Stuart’s Farm in Granite Springs, Outhouse Orchards in North Salem, and Wilkens Fruit and Fir in Yorktown.
+Pick your own fruit at several farms and Orchards located in the county, like the Historic Stuart’s Farm in Granite Springs, Outhouse Orchards in North Salem, and Wilkens Fruit and Fir in Yorktown Heights.

 - Many places listed here are open seasonally.
 Check each individual location for days/times they are open to the public.